 High school students are asked to submit (and rate) their individual preferences for foreign language study for the high school.
-Typically, there will be two modern European language options: French and Spanish (one of these may not be offered if not logistically feasible).
+There are two modern European language options: French and Spanish.
 Students may also select a Classical language track and continue their study of Latin in the high school.
 All students in the classical language track will take two years of Greek in their junior and senior years (though the first Classical language group of a school will have a slightly altered track).
 All of the foreign and Classical languages are appropriate for preparatory studies and high-level college admissions.